 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

-- Bloated stomach, blood in the stools, feeding problems, vomit that is yellow in color, low body temperature
+- Bloated stomach, blood in the stools, feeding problems, yellow vomit, low body temperature

 - Decrease or increase in the number of wet diapers in a day